-ITRB has supported the Trustee with carrying out scenario analysis to better understand and quantify climate-related risks over the 5, 10 and 25 year time horizons.
+Last year, the Scheme's investment adviser supported the Trustee with carrying out scenario analysis to better understand and quantify climate-related risks over the 5, 10 and 25 year time horizons.
 The Trustee considered three climate scenarios aligned with industry guidance, alongside a base, counterfactual scenario whereby the risks associated with climate change are not considered to have a material impact on the Scheme's assets and liabilities.